programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

 In this case, we can put the valid attribute `@rhyme` on the element `<lg>` to encode the rhyme scheme of the passage (aabb).
 The attribute `@met` indicates the meter of the verse (iambic heptameter).
 Finally, the attribute `@n` indicates the number of the verse inside the stanza.

-The difference between the plain text and the encoded version for this part of the sonnet allows us to start to see the advantages of TEI as a markup language for text.
+The difference between the plain text and the encoded version for this part of the sonnet allows us to start to understand the advantages of TEI as a markup language for text.
 Not only does the encoded version explicitly say that the lines of text are lines of a poem, but it also identifies the rhyme scheme and meter.
 Once we have encoded a complete poem, or all the poems in a collection, we can, for example, use a software to perform structured queries to show us all the poems that have a certain rhyme scheme or meter.
 Or, we can use (or create) an application to determine how many stanzas in the poems of _Leaves of Grass_ (if any) have imperfect meter.
 Or, we can compare the distinct versions of the sonnets (the 'witnesses' of the handwritten and printed versions), in order to compile a digital edition of them.

 Now, all of this and much more is possible only by virtue of the fact that we have made explicit, thanks to TEI, the content of those sonnets.
-If you only had had their plain text versions, it would be technically impossible to leverage computing tools designed for editing, transforming, visualizing, analyzing, and publishing.
+If you only had their plain text versions, it would be technically impossible to leverage computing tools designed for editing, transforming, visualizing, analyzing, and publishing.

 ## A Minimal TEI Document